-You will be admitted to the ward on the day or the day before your operation.

-You will meet the ward nurses and doctors involved in your care and the anaesthetist will visit you to discuss the anaesthetic and to decide whether you will have a 'pre-med' (tablet or injection to relax you) before you go to the operating theatre.
-You can ask any further questions you have at this time.
+You will normally be admitted on the day of your operation.
+You will meet the ward nurses and doctors involved in your care.
+The anaesthetist will visit you to discuss the anaesthetic and to decide whether you will have a 'pre-med' (tablet or injection to relax you) before you go to the operating theatre.
+Any further questions you have can also be discussed at this time.